Cornelii/TIL/javascript/javascript.md

 ```

 #### 8. Built-in Object Methods
-There are useful method in `Object`
+There are useful methods in `Object`
 like
     1. Object.keys(obj_name)
     2. Object.entries(obj_name)